wcko87/beatoraja-english-guide/BMS-Overview.md

 - Other miscellaneous websites
     - [BMS Sabun Uploader](http://gnqg.rosx.net/upload/) (for uploading additional charts for existing songs)
     - [BMS chart viewer / BMS search](http://www.ribbit.xyz/bms/score/)
-    - The [Satellite](https://lite.stellabms.xyz)/[Stella](https://stellabms.xyz) website, which manages biweekly voting on revisions/additions to the Satellite/Stella tables.
+    - The [Satellite/Stella](https://stellabms.xyz) website, which manages biweekly voting on revisions/additions to the Satellite/Stella tables.
+It also hosts the Stella Sabun uploader.